HarukiMoriarty/FlowLog-Reproduction/README.md

 Output:
 - The figure is saved to `figure6.pdf` (or the path you pass via `--out`).

+Note:
-- Note: The camera-ready Figure 6 is typeset in LaTeX.
+- The camera-ready Figure 6 is typeset in LaTeX.
 The exact LaTeX figure source is not included; the script above is a helper to approximate the plot for reproduction.
+- For the RecStep and DDlog engines, load time needs to be measured manually; typically, you should use a separate program file with only the loading logic.

 ## Reproduce Figure 7